-Parameters cycles - zero or more iterables of unique positive integers

-Returns the Permutation represented by the product of the cycles classmethod from_left_lehmer (x: int) \rightarrow permutation.Permutation
+cycles - zero or more iterables of distinct positive integers the Permutation represented by the product of the cycles classmethod from_left_lehmer(x: int) \rightarrow Permutation

-Raises ValueError -
+ValueError -

-- if any cycle contains a value less than 1 - if any cycle contains the same value more than once
+- if any cycle contains a value less than 1 - if any cycle contains the same value more than once the Permutation with left Lehmer code x

-Returns the permutation with the given left Lehmer code.
+Calculate the permutation with the given left Lehmer code.
 This is the inverse of left_lehmer().

-Parameters \mathbf{x} (int) - a nonnegative integer
+$\mathbf{x}(int)$ - a nonnegative integer